-- (3) aircrew services worker means a pilot or a member of cabin crew who: - (a) is undertaking operational flying duties or proficiency training on an aircraft that is not an aircraft of any part of the Australian Defence Force (including any aircraft that is commanded by a member of that Force in the course of duties as such a member); or - (b) is required by their employer to attend facilities in Victoria for the purpose of undertaking simulator training or emergency procedures training; - (4) authorised officer has the same meaning as in the PHW Act; - (5) childcare or early childhood services means onsite early childhood education and care services or children's services provided under the: - (a) Children's Services Act 1996 including limited hours services, budget based funded services, occasional care services, early childhood intervention services, mobile services and (if applicable) school holiday care programs; or - (b) Education and Care Services National Law Act 2010 and the Education and Care Services National Regulations 2011 including long day care services, kindergarten/preschool and family day care services, but does not include outside school hours care services;
+- (3) aircrew services worker means a pilot or a member of cabin crew who: - (a) is undertaking operational flying duties or proficiency training on an aircraft that is not an aircraft of any part of the Australian Defence Force (including any aircraft that is commanded by a member of that Force in the course of duties as such a member); or

-- (6) commercial freight worker means a freight worker who crosses State or Territory borders for their work including: - (a) drivers of any heavy vehicles over 4.5 GVM; - (b) rail crew; and - (c) support workers essential to the supply chain but not travelling in a heavy vehicle or train, including workers carrying out repairs or repositioning empty trailers and prime movers to carry freight and rail track workers; - (7) COVID-19 Mandatory Vaccination (Specified Facilities) Directions means the COVID-19 Mandatory Vaccination (Specified Facilities) Directions (No. 10) as amended or replaced from time to time; - (8) COVID-19 Mandatory Vaccination (Workers) Directions means the COVID-19 Mandatory Vaccination (Workers) Directions (No. 6) as amended or replaced from time to time; - (9) COVID-19 vaccine means a vaccine to protect a person against SARS-CoV-2 that: - (a) has been registered or provisionally registered by the Therapeutic Goods Administration; or - (b) has been approved by a comparable overseas regulator, as determined by the Therapeutic Goods Administration under regulation 16DA(3) of the Therapeutic Goods Regulation 1990 of the Commonwealth; - (10) COVIDSafe Plan has the same meaning as in the Workplace Directions; - (11) cross border community area means a municipal district, local government area or unincorporated local government area adjacent to or in close proximity to the border between the State of New South Wales and Victoria, or the border between the State of South Australia and Victoria, as detailed on the Department's website available at: www.coronavirus.vic.gov.au/information-cross-border-communities as amended from time to time by the Victorian Government with the approval of the Chief Health Officer; - (12) cross border community member means a person whose ordinary place of residence is in the cross border community area; - (13) Department means the Victorian Department of Health; - (14) diagnosed person has the same meaning as in the Diagnosed Persons and Close Contacts Directions; - (15) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 30) as amended or replaced from time to time; - (16) disability residential service means a residential service within the meaning of the Disability Act 2006 and to avoid doubt, includes the facility called the Intensive Residential Treatment Program of the Statewide Forensic Service;
+- (b) is required by their employer to attend facilities in Victoria for the purpose of undertaking simulator training or emergency procedures training; - (4) authorised officer has the same meaning as in the PHW Act; - (5) childcare or early childhood services means onsite early childhood education and care services or children's services provided under the: - (a) Children's Services Act 1996 including limited hours services, budget based funded services, occasional care services, early childhood intervention services, mobile services and (if applicable) school holiday care programs; or - (b) Education and Care Services National Law Act 2010 and the Education and Care Services National Regulations 2011 including long day care services, kindergarten/preschool and family day care services, but does not include outside school hours care services: - (6) commercial freight worker means a freight worker who crosses State or Territory borders for their work including: - (a) drivers of any heavy vehicles over 4.5 GVM; - (b) rail crew; and - (c) support workers essential to the supply chain but not travelling in a heavy vehicle or train, including workers carrying out repairs or repositioning empty trailers and prime movers to carry freight and rail track workers; - (7) COVID-19 Mandatory Vaccination (General Workers) Directions means the COVID-19 Mandatory Vaccination (General Workers) Directions (No. 3) as amended or replaced from time to time; - (8) COVID-19 Mandatory Vaccination (Specified Facilities) Directions means the COVID-19 Mandatory Vaccination (Specified Facilities) Directions (No. 13) as amended or replaced from time to time; - (9) COVID-19 Mandatory Vaccination (Workers) Directions means the COVID-19 Mandatory Vaccination (Workers) Directions (No. 8) as amended or replaced from time to time; - (10) COVID-19 vaccine means a vaccine to protect a person against SARS-CoV-2 that: - (a) has been registered, provisionally registered or recognised by the Therapeutic Goods Administration; or - (b) has been approved by a comparable overseas regulator, as determined by the Therapeutic Goods Administration under regulation 16DA(3) of the Therapeutic Goods Regulation 1990 of the Commonwealth; - (11) COVIDSafe Plan has the same meaning as in the Workplace Directions; - (12) cross border community area means a municipal district, local government area or unincorporated local government area adjacent to or in close proximity to the border between the State of New South Wales and Victoria, or the border between the State of South Australia and Victoria, as detailed on the Department's website available at: www.coronavirus.vic.gov.au/information-cross-border-communities as amended from time to time by the Victorian Government with the approval of the Chief Health Officer; - (13) cross border community member means a person whose ordinary place of residence is in the cross border community area;

+- (14) Department means the Victorian Department of Health; - (15) diagnosed person has the same meaning as in the Diagnosed Persons and Close Contacts Directions; - (16) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 34) as amended or replaced from time to time; - (17) disability residential service means a residential service within the meaning of the Disability Act 2006 and to avoid doubt, includes the facility called the Intensive Residential Treatment Program of the Statewide Forensic Service;